Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 The body of a horse fits into a rough square.
 A pony is more rectangular and I draw Darcy on a slight angle so I put my rectangle into perspective, indicate a line halfway for the belly, a little above for the elbow, then halfway down from the elbow for the major leg joints.
 Three overlapping circles indicate the chest, belly/ribs and quarters (bottom).

-2) I add ovals for the knee (hock on the hind leg) joints and the fetlocks (joint above the foot), then join them up to show the legs.
+2) I add ovals for the knee (hock on the hind leg) joints and the fetlocks (joint above the foot).
+Then I join them up to show the legs.
 The hooves are triangles, the chest a rough wedge shape and the neck places into the center of the chest wedge as a cut-off cone.
 A cheek circle, ear triangles and a crossed diamond shape suggests the head.

 3) Now I can sketch in outlines of the neck, back, belly and head.
 The points of the crossed diamond show where to place the eye and nostril.